beatrixcendana/beatrixcendana/README.md

 <br>

 - 🔭 I’m currently a looking for an opportunity as a **Content Designer** or **Tech Writer**.
-I was also a former community manager at [Bit Project](https://www.bitproject.org/), one of non profit organizations focusing on helping students that want to break into tech or STEM.
+I am also a Prep Fellow Alum (March 2023) at [Major League Hacking Pre Fellowship Program](https://fellowship.mlh.io/programs/prep) and former community manager at [Bit Project](https://www.bitproject.org/), one of non profit organizations focusing on helping students that want to break into tech or STEM.

 - 🌱 I’m currently learning about ***SEO or Marketing*** and taking ***web development course in Freecodecamp***.
 - 😄 Interest: learning new things (everything!
 Including automotive and digital products).